-Government Subsidies
+Government Grants

-Government subsidies primarily consist of financial subsidies received from provincial and local governments for operating a business in their jurisdictions and compliance with specific policies promoted by the local governments.
-For certain government subsidies, there are no defined rules and regulations to govern the criteria necessary for companies to receive such benefits, and the amount of financial subsidy is determined at the discretion of the relevant government authorities.
-The government subsidies of non-operating nature with no further conditions to be met are recorded as non-operating income in "Other income, net" when received.
-The government subsidies with certain operating conditions are recorded as liabilities when received and will be recorded as operating income when the conditions are met.
-For the years ended December 31, 2013, 2014 and 2015, US\$4,031, US\$7,205 and US\$4,936, respectively, of government subsidies were recognized as non-operating income.
+Government grants primarily consist of financial subsidies received from provincial and local governments for operating a business in their jurisdictions and compliance with specific policies promoted by the local governments.
+For certain government grants, there are no defined rules and regulations to govern the criteria necessary for companies to receive such benefits, and the amount of financial subsidy is determined at the discretion of the relevant government authorities.
+The government grants of non-operating nature with no further conditions to be met are recorded as non-operating income in "Other income, net" when received.
+The government grants with certain operating conditions are recorded as liabilities when received and will be recorded as operating income when the conditions are met.
+For the years ended December 31, 2014, 2015 and 2016, US\$7,205 and US\$4,936, US\$6,469 respectively, of government grants were recognized as non-operating income.